Nuts and bolts

 Timelines and turnaround

-I book up quite far in advance at certain times of the year.
-(Early fall is the worst; it's early November as I write this, and I have bookings into May of next year.)
+I usually book up quite far in advance.
+(It's late March as I write this, and I have bookings into November.)
 It's smart to think ahead and book in at least a couple of months before you need me, especially for long manuscripts.
-(To reserve your spot, I'll require a deposit—usually 50% of the estimated final fee.)
+(To reserve your spot, I'll require a deposit—-usually 50% of the estimated final fee.)
 I can usually fit in shorter jobs on shorter notice.
 However, when your deadline requires me to work nights and/or weekends around other scheduled jobs, I charge a rush fee; it starts at 30% added to my normal fee and can get up to an 100% surcharge for very urgent jobs.

 Online or face-to-face?

 Most of my work is done online; you send me a manuscript via email, I send it back the same way.
 But I often have face-to-face, phone, or Skype meetings with clients.
 Coaching clients need regular check-ins.
 Some scientists like to have real-time discussions to ensure that the edits accurately represent their complex research.
 My developmental clients often find it useful to talk through their arguments and organizational ideas with me.
 I charge my normal hourly rate for these meetings and for travel time.

 - Establish audience and goals for piece.
 First, we'll pin down who your audience is and what you want the piece to do.
 (Is it a book proposal seeking to catch the attention of a press, or a monograph manuscript that's already been accepted?
 Is it a dissertation chapter, or a journal article?
 Different situations and different audiences need quite different types of editing.)
 Send me any relevant materials (readers' reports, adviser comments, press submission guidelines, model proposals, etc.) at this stage.